HasnainShafiq/capstone-project/README.md

 I have gained familiarity with Firebase/Firestore and React-Router, and have had a lot of practice using react hooks such as useState and useEffect.
 I have also gained an appreciation for the importance of state management tools in the form of react Context.
 This project is constantly being worked on, so I'm excited to be introduced to new concepts such as redux, react toolkit, and GraphQL.

 Currently, the project uses stock images but I have been granted permission by the instructor at the BJJ gym to use assets which are hosted on their actual website.

+Click [here](https://main--poetic-paprenjak-5bfe21.netlify.app) to be taken to the site.